The Civic, Christchurch: Municipal offices

 All council staff (apart from specialist services like the electricity department) were once again under one roof, but this lasted only until 1943.
 With an increase in the number of staff, and other municipalities amalgamating with Christchurch City Council, council started housing some staff in other buildings.
 By 1978, council staff were in nine different buildings.

 The new Christchurch Town Hall was built in Kilmore Street, over the Avon River from Victoria Square, and opened in 1972.
 Part II of this civic area were supposed to be new civic offices as a replacement for the building in Manchester Street.
 It was envisaged to build on the corner of Kilmore and Durham Streets, cutting Victoria Street off from going through Victoria Square, but this scheme did not proceed.
 Instead, the city council purchased Miller's Department Store in Tuam Street in 1978 and fitted this building out as the new civic offices, occupying the building in 1980.
-The City Council sold The Civic in 1982 for $760,000.
+The City Council sold the Civic in 1982 for $760,000.

 Post 1982

 The Civic has had several owners and different uses.
 In 1984, it was the Civic Regency Restaurant.
-It was renamed The Civic in 1986 and was a bar, and then served as a live music venue, with acts by Salmonella Dub, Shapeshifter, Elemeno P and Anika Moa.
-It also hosted night time performances of the annual buskers festival.
+It was renamed the Civic in 1986 and was a bar, and then served as a live music venue, with acts by Salmonella Dub, Shapeshifter, Elemeno P and Anika Moa.
+It also hosted nighttime performances of the annual buskers festival.
 The Civic stopped hosting music events in 2009.

 Demise

 The Civic was heavily damaged in the February 2011 Christchurch earthquake.
 Much of the façade collapsed into Manchester Street.
 The building was demolished in 2011.

 Following the earthquake, a time capsule was found in the building.
 It was opened on 12 April 2011 by mayor Bob Parker, together with two further capsules found in the plinth of the toppled Godley Statue.
-The time capsule from The Civic contained newspapers, a book with photos and the council's balance sheet and statements for the year ended 31 March 1921.
+The time capsule from the Civic contained newspapers, a book with photos and the council's balance sheet and statements for the year ended 31 March 1921.